Let’s escape to Ischia!

 Sant’Angelo

 Very close to Naples, it’s not hard to find excellent pizza in Ischia, with Neapolitan delicacies such as the pasticceria serving sfogliatelle (candied pastries filled with ricotta and orange peel) or the iconic babà (a small, soft sponge dessert usually soaked with rum).
-Many bars and beach clubs also serve the zingara Ischitana, a toasted sandwich made with rustic bread, fior di latte cheese, prosciutto, tomatoes, lettuce, and mayonnaise.
-Piennolo is the most popular tomato out there grown in rich volcanic soil which makes them extra sweet and special.
+Many bars and beach clubs also serve the Zingara Ischitana, a toasted sandwich made with rustic bread, Fior di Latte cheese, prosciutto, tomatoes, lettuce, and mayonnaise.
+Piennolo is the most popular tomato, grown in rich volcanic soil, which makes them extra sweet and special.
 This is the type used in pasta al pomodoro for this reason.
-Rabbit Ischia, which is a rabbit stew cooked in a terracotta pot with tomatoes and local spices, is among the special flavors of the island.
+Rabbit Ischia, a rabbit stew cooked in a terracotta pot with tomatoes and local spices, is among the island’s special flavours.

-We enjoyed the classic Ischian fish soup prepared with various fish such as shrimp, calamari, scampi, moray eel, eel and red fish, accompanied by Ischia Biancolella, one of the straw-yellow local white wines, and the grilled swordfish, accompanied by Ischia Forastera.
+We enjoyed the classic Ischian fish soup, prepared with various fish such as shrimp, calamari, scampi, moray eel, eel, and red fish, accompanied by Ischia Biancolella, one of the straw-yellow local white wines.
+The grilled swordfish was also served, accompanied by Ischia Forastera.

 But it’s not what you eat but who you are with and where you are… Being in Ishia was one of the most valuable and delicious slices of life…

-We gave the first place to this beautiful island too…
+We also gave the first place to this beautiful island…

 Share: